 Let's start with the basics!

-We talk about the importance of having a stakeholder engagement strategy, but what is stakeholder engagement?
+We talk about the importance of having a stakeholder engagement strategy and staying on top of stakeholder engagement trends, but what is stakeholder engagement?

 Stakeholder engagement is an essential part of your project's success and is an inclusive process whereby an organization interacts with its stakeholders.

 But, if stakeholder engagement is an inclusive process, how do we know who we need to include?

 “Stakeholders are persons or groups who are directly or indirectly affected by a project, as well as those who may have interests in a project and/or the ability to influence its outcome, either positively or negatively."¹

 The process of compiling your list of stakeholders is called stakeholder identification and is an essential step in your stakeholder engagement journey.

 The stakeholder identification process is where we determine:

 - With whom we need to engage